-- Children and parents require multi-agency responses which include specialist intervention coordinated by Children's Social Care under section 17 or section 47 of the Children Act 1989. - Risks and unmet needs have not been resolved through Early Help intervention, so we will seek advice from the locality social worker as to whether the threshold for a safeguarding referral is met. - If there is an immediate risk of harm then the Police will be contacted. - If there is a risk of significant harm, then a referral will be made to Children's Social Care.
+- Children and parents require multi-agency responses which include specialist intervention coordinated by Children's Social Care under section 17 or section 47 of the Children Act 1989. - Risks and unmet needs have not been resolved through Early Help intervention. - If there is an immediate risk of harm then the Police will be contacted. - If there is a risk of significant harm, Section 47, or a child meets the threshold for Child in Need, Section 17, a referral will be made to Children's Social Care.
+Please see Appendix 8 for the referral procedure.